Arcane Mage DPS Easy Mode — Dragonflight 10.0.7

 The Basics for Arcane Mage

 Arcane is a great Swiss Army Knife that has a complete toolkit to approach any situation.
 It provides great burst as well as impressive AoE.
-It is also hyper mobile and comes equipped with a variety of defensive spells and cooldowns.
-In this section we will be focusing on a setup that minimizes the amount of buttons and reactivity necessary without unduly compromising overall damage output.
+It is also hypermobile and comes equipped with a variety of defensive spells and cooldowns.
+In this section, we will be focusing on a setup that minimizes the number of buttons and reactivity necessary without unduly compromising overall damage output.

 If you are completely new to Arcane and need more information on the abilities available to you, you can check out our Spell Summary page.

 These choices are optimized for ease of use.
 Although some talents might offer marginally higher gains when played perfectly, these same talents often result in damage losses when utilized by many players.
 These talents aim to present the best setup that has very little punishment for unfamiliarity or mistakes.

 You can easily import the talent trees below via the "copy export string" button.